ruxailab/figma-vr-unity-converter/README.md

 <img src="/assets/interfaceFigma.png">

 Then, to position the components the way you want them to be positioned in Unity:
-* Select the components you want to export
+* Select the components you want to export.
-* Click the Figma icon to open the menu
+* Click the Figma icon to open the menu.
-* Go to plugin, development and FTU (Figma To Unity)
+* Go to plugin and Figma To Unity For Virtual Reality (FUVR).

 In the plugin you can position each component in the place you want, just select the component with double click and place it in the position you want.